-Low Carb Duck Rillettes.
+Keto Duck Rillettes.
 Some time ago I did a recipe for Pulled Pork Butter Rillettes and this is nearly, if not identical.
 The ingredients are almost the same and so are the instructions.
 Only the names have been changed “to protect the innocent”.
 A couple days ago I tweeted out some pictures saying I was fixing a duck because I need more…duck fat for cooking.
-To buy Duck Fat is about $13.50 for an 8 oz. jar (if the stuff is even in stock) and if I can get 2 cups of fat from one duck…well, you can see the advantages.
+To buy Duck Fat is about $15.50 for an 8 oz. jar (if the stuff is even in stock) and if I can get 2 cups of fat from one duck…well, you can see the advantages.
 Literally, two jars of duck fat is more than I paid for the whole duck.
 Not only do I get the duck skin candy and two meals from one duck, I also have enough fat (two cups) and meat to make this Duck Rillettes with fat left over.
 What’s not to like?
 It really makes the 2 duck meals + the fat FREE, and I am all in when it comes to FREE.
 So I hope you make this often as your meals are FREE.
 The recipe is only ½ the amounts of the pork rillettes as you will not have 1 lb. of meat left after your duck dinner for two.
 Take a good look at the picture of my fat in its container and you will readily see why D’artagnan calls it liquid gold.
 Low carb duck rillettes is truly the perfect keto appetizer.

 For a list of products you may not be familiar with and used on this site, please read Low Carb Pantry Essentials.
 I am NOT sponsor-compensated for recommending a product that I use*** And here, in one tidy package, are over 550 Keto~Paleo~Low Carb~Diabetic Chef’s Recipes

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.

 - 8 Oz.
 Duck Meat